Greece Moments Greece Moments

 Greek farmer’s salad – Choriatiki salata, χωριάτικη σαλάτα ((V) without feta)

-The absolute classic!
-A rustic salad loaded with cucumbers, tomatoes, green peppers, onions, feta, and Kalamata olives.
-Every taverna has its own slight variation – sometimes you’ll even find it topped with capers and crunchy rusks.
+The classic par excellence!
+Greek salad with cucumbers, tomatoes, green peppers, onions, feta, and olives.
+Every taverna makes the salad a little differently, sometimes with capers and rusks.

 Typisch Griechische Küche Salat Feta Käse Gesund